roelti/rentalshop/README.md

 3. Activate the Rentman plugin.
 4. Navigate to WooCommerce -> Rentman in the Wordpress admin panel.
 5. Submit your Rentman 4G login credentials to continue.
-6. When your credentials have been approved, press the 'Update Products' (=Import-tab) button to load all products from Rentman and their respective categories.
+6. When your credentials have been approved, check the 'Settings'-tab for availability, discounts, stock display and the time zone you are in.
+7. Press the 'Update Products' (=Import-tab) button to load all products from Rentman and their respective categories.
-7. After the import has finished, the plugin will display the tax rates that have been found in Rentman for the imported products.
+8. After the import has finished, the plugin will display the tax rates that have been found in Rentman for the imported products.
 You have to create your own tax classes in WooCommerce that match these rates.
-8. Finally, check the settings for availability, discounts and stock display.

 Support
 -----------------------------